Malice (TV series): Production

 The series is created, written and executive produced by James Wood.
 It is a co-production between Expectation Entertainment and Tailspin Films for Amazon Prime Video.

 Filming took place over 18 weeks, starting in London in February 2024 and also taking place in Paros, and was completed in July 2024.

 The cast is led by Jack Whitehall with David Duchovny and Carice van Houten.
 The younger cast includes Harry Gilby, Teddie Allen and Phoenix Laroche.

 Release

 The series premiered with all six episodes on 14 November 2025.

 Reception

-The series holds a 39% approval rating on review aggregator Rotten Tomatoes, based on 18 critic reviews.
+The series holds a 48% approval rating on review aggregator Rotten Tomatoes, based on 21 critic reviews.
 The website's critics consensus reads, "Severely lacking narrative momentum, this latest eat-the-rich caper only manages to strand its audience at sea with Malice."
+However, Lucy Mangan in The Guardian praised the show as "The White Lotus meets The Talented Mr Ripley... a great ride, and Whitehall acquits himself well in his first lead dramatic role".